OuhscBbmc/RedcapExamplesAndPatterns/DocumentationGlobal/ResourcesInstallation.md

         )

         ````
     1. Run the local R script [`install-packages.R`](https://github.com/OuhscBbmc/RedcapExamplesAndPatterns/blob/master/utility/install-packages.R) (located in the `utility/` directory) that lives in this repository.
+The workhorse of this function is [`OuhscMunge::package_janitor()`](https://github.com/OuhscBbmc/OuhscMunge/blob/master/R/package-janitor.R).
 1. **Several R Packages** might need to be updated.
 Unless you've been told not to (because it would break something -this is rare), periodically update the packages by executing the following code `update.packages(ask="graphics", checkBuilt=TRUE)`. {added Sept 2012}
 1. **[GitHub](https://github.com/)** registration is necessary to push modified files to the repository.
 First, register a free user account at https://github.com/plans.
 Then tell the repository owner your exact username, and they'll add you as a collaborator  (eg, to https://github.com/OuhscBbmc/RedcapExamplesAndPatterns). {added Sept 2012}
 1. **[GitHub for Windows Client](http://windows.github.com/)** does the basic tasks a little easier the git features built into RStudio.  {added Oct 2012}